LFNLFN/Learning-Note/README.md

-# frontend-learning-note
+# Learning Note
-my notes so far
+for checking 💡